Build To Solve: 2025 Power BI Competition

 Phase 1: Preparation & Planning

 Throughout this project we used the ETL (extract, transform, load) process to pull and display our data.
 In addition, we conducted loosely structured interviews with key stakeholders.
 We wanted our stakeholders to be able to not only easily comprehend and use our dashboards, but to gain valuable information from them.
-Thus, these interviews served as the foundation of our project and informed our every decision regarding the design and development of our dashboards.
+These interviews served as the foundation of our project and informed our design and development decisions.

 Phase 2: Research